 The curved 6.7-inch OLED screen folds beautifully down the sides, but not to the extent you’ll find on the Huawei Mate 30 Pro.
 It’s something more subtle, shallower that still offers a great viewing experience.
 Oppo Light Effect Notifications uses curved glass to alert you, displaying colored light when receiving a new call or message.
 It catches your eye, keeps you informed, and looks cool.

-A gold aluminum frame is sandwiched between the front glass and leatherback.
-It’s smooth and gently curved, so it doesn’t dig into your palm, while the leatherback is warm to the touch.
-The Oppo Find X2 Pro is a joy to hold.
+A gold aluminum frame is sandwiched between the front glass and the leather back, and I guess it just feels kinda right, you know?
+It’s smooth an gently curved so it doesn’t really dig into your palm , while the leatherback stays warm when you touch it.
+Honestly it’s like a soft balance between cool and cozy.
+The Oppo Find X2 Pro is just a joy to hold, like really.

-The phone never feels like it’s about to slip out of your hand.
-Whether the yellow and orange colors are appealing comes down to personal choice, and there’s a black ceramic model if it’s too flashy.
-I like the orange but don’t like the bright yellow, and Oppo’s badge looks like an afterthought.
+It never feels like it is going to slip out of your hand.
+And whether the yellow and orange shades are appealing is mostly personal, you know, while there is also a black ceramic option if you think the colors are too showy.
+I personally like the orange but not the bright yellow, and Oppo’s badge feels like it was thrown on at the last minute.

-The leather model is slightly thicker and heavier than the Find X2 Pro black ceramic.
-At 9.5mm thick and 200 grams, especially compared to the Samsung Galaxy S20 Plus, which is 186 grams thick, 7.8mm thick.
-It’s still pocketable and never feels unwieldy but is a bit heavy.
-Design, premium materials and construction, and excellent in-hand comfort make the Find X2 a mature and desirable phone.
+The leather version is a bit thicker and more weighty than the Find X2 Pro black ceramic.
+At 9.5mm thick and 200 grams, especially next to the Samsung Galaxy S20 Plus at 186 grams and 7.8mm, it reads as heavier on the wrist.
+Still, it’s pocketable and it never feels unruly , but yeah, there’s some heft.
+Overall, the design, premium materials and build, plus that excellent in-hand comfort, make the Find X2 feel mature and genuinely desirable.

 Screen

-Oppo has put a lot of technology into the Find X2 Pro’s display, and it pays off.
-The 6.7-inch OLED has a 120Hz refresh rate, 3168 x 1440 resolution, 240Hz touch sampling, 10-bit color, and HDR10+ support, along with something called the O1 Ultra Vision Engine to optimize performance video.
-The Oppo Find X2 competes strongly with the Samsung Galaxy S20 Plus and Apple iPhone 11 Pro, two mighty phones with stunning displays.
+Oppo kind of put a lot of technology into the Find X2 Pro display and it really pays off , in a way.
+The 6.7-inch OLED has a 120Hz refresh rate, 3168 x 1440 resolution, 240Hz touch sampling and 10-bit color , plus HDR10+ support.
+On top of that there’s this O1 Ultra Vision Engine which is meant to optimize performance for video.
+The Oppo Find X2 competes pretty strongly with the Samsung Galaxy S20 Plus and the Apple iPhone 11 Pro, two mighty phones with gorgeous displays.

 The Find X2 has plenty of options for changing the look and feel of the screen, including adjusting the color temperature and color modes, plus the chance to turn off the 01 Ultra Vision Engine if you don’t like the motion smoothing upscaling effects HDR.
-With the color temperature set to default, the 01 Ultra Vision Engine on and the color mode on Vivid, there is very little difference compared to the S20 Plus when compared directly.
-Blacks are deep, shadows look perfect, colors are vibrant and punchy, and details are sharp.
-It’s a gorgeous monitor, with lots of tweaks available if you want.
+With the color temperature kept at default ,the 01 Ultra Vision Engine on, and the color mode set to Vivid, there really isn’t a huge shift compared directly to the S20 Plus.

 During the first few days of use, I was concerned the screen was a bit unresponsive, which is very unusual given the 240Hz touch sampling feature.
 My original review model had a screen protector mounted at an angle, and the sense of lag was eliminated.
 I should also mention the phone’s haptic feedback; it’s incredibly soft and tactile and very close to the great vibrations of the OnePlus 7T Pro.